 Some people enjoy mixing with huge amounts of reverb, others prefer having just a touch of it.

-One of the great things about mixing with reverb is that it lets you beat the sonic limitations of a home studio.
+One of the great things about mixing with reverb is that it lets you beat the sonic limitations of recording in a small home studio.

 From turning your dry vocals into powerful, Adele like ones, to just lifting your drums a notch.